 Public service is a field that focuses on building a safe and healthy world, and you'll explore the many different career choices that are imperative to our comfort and success as a society.
-The protection of society is not only work together to ensure safety and provide indispensable services.
+The protection of society is not only one of our greatest challenges, but it also provides ways for people to work together to ensure safety and provide indispensable services.
 If you have ever contemplated being one of these real-life heroes, now is the time to learn more!